Kiberchaika/The_Blackbird_Dataset/blackbird_dataset_full_spec.md

 2. **Component Definitions**
    - `pattern`: Glob pattern for identifying component files (includes exact file extension)
-   - `required`: Whether this component must exist for all tracks
    - `multiple`: Whether multiple files of this type are allowed per track
    - `description`: Human-readable description of the component's purpose